Whilst puppy biting is normal behaviour and can often seem

 If your puppy is nipping and biting, don't worry, you're not alone and your pup isn't being aggressive, he's just doing what comes natural to him!

-Play biting and mouthing are perfectly normal behaviors for young puppies, it's a natural part of their development, especially if they're at the teething stage.
+Play biting and mouthing are perfectly normal behaviours for young puppies, it's a natural part of their development, especially if they're at the teething stage.

 It's how they play and explore their new world, but they do need to learn to be gentle and develop a 'soft mouth'.
 This needs to happen as early as possible, because the window for doing so closes at around 4 - 5 months.
 Coincidentally, this is about the same time they get their adult teeth!

 Puppies need to learn that biting people is out of bounds.
 It's our job to teach them 'bite inhibition'.

 Bite inhibition is being able to control how hard (or more to the point, how gently) the puppy bites.

 Puppies usually learn to control their biting during play with their mother and brothers and sisters.
 When the puppy bites its mother too hard she'll yelp loudly and she may also bite back, which usually has the effect of stopping her pup in its tracks, unsure of what to do next.